SupercomputingWales/slurm_advanced_topics/_episodes/03-requesting-resources.md

  </tr>
 </table>

 In our simple example script this has the effect of uniquely tagging the output and error files as (for example) *my.job.o.16717342* and *my.job.e.16717342* avoiding rewriting the file in case we were to submit the same job without saving our logs.

 ## Environment variables
 As seen previously, SLURM defines several environment variables when we submit a job.
 These can be used within a job to tag files, directories, make decisions based on resources available and more.
 The following script shows how to query these variables:

 ~~~
 #!/bin/bash --login
 #SBATCH -J my.job
-#SBATCH -o %x.o.%J
+#SBATCH -o %x.o.%j
-#SBATCH -e %x.e.%J
+#SBATCH -e %x.e.%j
 #SBATCH --ntasks=5
 #SBATCH --ntasks-per-node=5
-#SBATCH -p c_compute_mdi1
+#SBATCH -p dev
 #SBATCH --time=00:05:00
-#SBATCH --reservation=training
-#SBATCH --account=scw1148

 # some commands specific to your job
 # for example: